BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 random_page_cost = 4.0          # Lower for SSD: set to 1.1
 ```

-**`pg_hba.conf`** — The Host-Based Authentication file.
+**`pg_hba.conf`**,  The Host-Based Authentication file.
 Controls *who* can connect, from *where*, and *how* they authenticate.
 There is no single direct SQL Server equivalent; this granularity is handled in SQL Server by firewall rules and login security combined.
 This file is covered in detail in Module 05.

 You can query and change most parameters at runtime without a restart: